Queen Conch (Strombus gigas)

 In 1996, the first meeting of the International Queen Conch Initiative was convened in San Juan, Puerto Rico, supported by the Caribbean Fishery Management Council (CFMC), U.S. Department of Commerce, the Government of the Commonwealth of Puerto Rico, and the Food and Agriculture Organization of the United Nations (FAO).
 At that meeting, the Declaration of San Juan was adopted, meaning countries in the region pledged to work together to strengthen bilateral, sub-regional, and regional mechanisms to establish common management regimes for the sustainable use of queen conch.

-The queen conch is a candidate for listing under the ESA.
+The queen conch was a candidate for listing under the ESA, but was found not warranted for listing in 2014.
 The queen conch is not listed currently under the ESA, but is recognized under Annex II of the SPAW Protocol and Appendix II of CITES.

 |90-Day Finding on a Petition To List the Queen Conch as Threatened or Endangered Under the Endangered Species Act||77 FR 51763||08/27/2012|